node-red/node-red-web-nodes/pinboard/README.md

 Install
 -------

-Run the following command in the root directory of your Node-RED install
+Run the following command in your Node-RED user directory - typically `~/.node-red`

-        npm install node-red-node-pinboard
+        npm i node-red-node-pinboard

 Usage
 -----

-Saves bookmarks to <a href="http://http://pinboard.in">Pinboard.in</a>.
+Saves bookmarks to <a href="http://pinboard.in" target="_new">Pinboard.in</a>.

 The incoming message can provide the following properties: